“No, thank you.”

 “Well,” she says in the public channel.
 “For the first time in my admittedly short Leadership, a match has ended with no clear winner.
 Challenger, you and your pokemon fought—”

 “Excuse me, Leader,” Blue interrupts in private chat, speaking so quickly that Erika nearly doesn’t understand him.
-“You said defeat your five pokemon, in the Challenge.”
+“You said survive your five pokemon, in the Challenge.”

 “—exceptionally well,” she finishes, editing on the fly as she considers his words.
 Does he mean to challenge her ruling?
-A case could be made, she supposes, that by the strict definition of “defeat” he has won… certainly in the wild, if he defeats his last opponent he would be considered safe.
-But comparison to wild battles are a rule of thumb, and the general consensus in the League is that a draw is not a victory in a Challenge match.
+A case could be made, she supposes, that by the strict definition of “defeat” he has won… certainly in the wild, if he defeats his last opponent he would be considered safe to revive his pokemon.
+But comparison to wild battles are a rule of thumb, and the general consensus in the League is that an unconscious pokemon is a defeated one, and draws are not victories.

 “Thank you, Leader,” Blue is saying to the arena at large.
 “I came expecting my toughest Challenge yet, and you showed me that I clearly have much more to learn.”